Tampines Rovers FC: 2019–2025: Gavin Lee reign

-The Ministry of Culture, Community and Youth approved the season recommencement on 17 October.
+The Ministry of Culture, Community and Youth approved the season recommencement on 17 October 2020.
 Competition rule changes included the provision for two water breaks during a match, and clubs will be able to use up to five substitutions (in defined windows after half-time).
 In addition only 11 more matches per team were to be played over 49 days.
-With the season ending on the 5th of December.
+With the season ending on 5 December 2020.
 Tampines began their return with their first loss of the season to Hougang United.
-However they recovered with a superb win over favourites Albirex Niigata.
-They went on to finish the season unbeaten in their next 9 games but ultimately finished 2nd, 3 points off Albirex Niigata at top spot.
-It was their draws at Geylang, Balestier and Hougang that cost them.
-However, they qualified for the AFC champions league due to Albirex Niigata’s inability to qualify for Continental competitions as they were a satellite team of Albirex Niigata of Japan.
+However they recovered with a win over favourites, Albirex Niigata Singapore.
+They went on to finish the season unbeaten in their next nine games but ultimately finished 2nd, three points off Albirex Niigata (S) at top spot.
+It was their draws at Geylang International, Balestier Khalsa and Hougang United that cost them.
+However, they qualified for the 2021 AFC Champions League due to Albirex Niigata's inability to qualify for Continental competitions as they were a satellite team of Albirex Niigata of Japan.